Hurricane Charley: Florida

 The most severe damage from Hurricane Charley occurred in Charlotte County.
 In Boca Grande, numerous houses sustained extensive roof damage, while thousands of trees and power lines were uprooted or snapped.
 In Port Charlotte and Punta Gorda, many buildings, RVs, and mobile homes were completely destroyed, while other buildings suffered roofing damage due to the powerful winds.

 Charley devastated Southwest Florida, causing $14.6 billion in property damage on the peninsula of Florida alone.
 Many towns such as Punta Gorda and Port Charlotte were leveled by the hurricane.
 Trees were downed and trailer parks were obliterated as far as Ormond Beach.

 Charley also caused considerable damage in the central and eastern parts of the state.
 Several possible tornadoes occurred, with severe thunderstorms during the duration of the storm.
 Winds were estimated to be at 80 mi/h sustained near, and to the north of Okeechobee, while winds at Orlando International Airport topped out around 110 mi/h in a gust.
 At Orlando International Airport, debris littered two runways and lashing winds tore the roofs off three terminals and shattered two giant glass panels in the main terminal.
-The winds also ripped the roof right off of Brookside Elementary in Winter Park, leaving damage to the school, as well as the school’s cafeteria.
+The winds also ripped the roof right off of Brookside Elementary in Winter Park, leaving damage to the school, as well as the school's cafeteria.
 The storm caused 2 million customers to lose electricity in Florida.
 In some areas, power was not restored for weeks: 136,000 residents had no electricity a week after Charley's landfall, and 22,000 customers, primarily from cooperatives, were still waiting for their service to be restored on August 26.
 Citizens in Daytona Beach, New Smyrna Beach, and Port Orange in Southeastern Volusia County also dealt with storm surge from the St. Johns River and Halifax River, and Intracoastal Waterway as Charley passed over before re-emerging into the Atlantic Ocean.
-Further inland, Seminole County experienced some of the highest winds ever recorded from a hurricane in the area, with a gust of 97 mph in Longwood at 0407 UTC on August 14 and 101 mph in Altamonte Springs.
-Power was out in these areas for up to 12 days after the storm in some locations.
+Further inland, Seminole County experienced some of the highest winds ever recorded from a hurricane in the area, with a gust of 97 mph in Longwood at 04:07 UTC on August 14 and 101 mph in Altamonte Springs.